-- Does it provide your prospects with all of the information they’ll need on their path to purchase?
+- Does it provide your prospects with all of the information they’ll need during their buyer's journey?

 - Have you studied what their typical process looks like and made sure that your website is a strong resource guide that allows prospects to fully engage with your firm rather than just a company capabilities brochure?

 - Do your website and early interactions with prospects position your team as experts and ultimately make prospects want to do business with you?

 - Do you have a system in place that allows you to know when a prospect is looking at your website so you can engage with them in the right way and share the information they want with them exactly when they want it?

 If you have these systems in place, congratulations, you are off to a great start!
 If you either don’t have these systems in place yet, or you are finding they are not working as well as you want, it’s time to make a change.
 Provide your team with lead flow and lead intelligence.